kaisellgren/mailer/README.md

 * SSL/TLS support
 * Pre-configured services (Gmail, Live, Mail.ru, etc.).
 Just fill in your username and password.

+## Filing bug tickets

+Please call `printDebugInformation()` from the mailer package and send the output along with your helpful explanation of what went wrong.

 ## TODO

 * All possible SMTP authentication methods (now just LOGIN)